QUICK ANSWER

 The repair block should be narrow.
 Do not respond to one weak topic by rereading the entire textbook.

-Step 4: Retest with a fresh set
+Step 4: retest with a fresh set

 Use a fresh 50-question mixed set or a second full 100-question exam.
 Your goal is transfer: can you apply the repaired rule to new wording?